 The victims of emotional abuse, be it adults or children, are usually surprised that the situation even happened.
 They are confused and show symptoms of denial.
-They end up questioning their sanity, that they might have imagined the scenario.
+They end up questioning their sanity, that they might have

 2. Strong Feelings Of Fear And Guilt

 The victims might be constantly scared of their situation and of the abuser.
 They also tend to blame themselves for the situation and feel guilty for having caused it, which is almost never the case.
 Child victims might apologize frequently, fear to speak up, and be docile all the time.